 Under the visa you will not be permitted to work anywhere other than in the business you have established, joined or taken over (dependants are, however, free to take any employment).
 Your investment should not include the value of any residential accommodation or be in property development or property management.
 The investment should also not be in the form of a director’s loan, unless it is unsecured and is subordinated in favour of the third-party creditors.

 It is possible for a person already entitled to reside in the UK under certain categories to switch into the entrepreneur category.

 With the entrepreneur’s visa you are able to bring your dependants into the country.
 These are usually classed as:

 You will be entitled to indefinite leave to remain (ILR) if you reside in the UK for at least 185 days per year.
 You are permitted to leave the UK for up to 180 days per year.

 You will be eligible to apply for ILR after five years of residing in the UK.
 You may apply for accelerated ILR at any point after three years if 10 full time jobs for resident workers have been created with each job lasting for at least 12 months.
 You will also be able to apply for accelerated ILR if your company has generated a total turnover of £5,000,000 GBP over a three year period.

-We will ensure that all supporting documents are carefully drafted to ensure compliance with UK Immigration Rules and specifically assist your bank and/or third-party funders to produce financial documents that also comply with the rules.
+We will ensure that all supporting documents are carefully drafted to comply with UK Immigration Rules and specifically assist your bank and/or third-party funders to produce financial documents that also comply with the rules.

-We’re a law firm that understands its customers and treats every individual case as something new.
-We focus on building relationships with our clients to ensure that we can provide them with the best legal representation and advice that we possibly can.
-With several decades of experience across different aspects of law, including immigration, we believe that we’re in a unique position to offer our clients the best advice available on managing and processing UK visa applications.
+We are a law firm that understands its customers and treats every individual case as something new.
+We focus on building relationships with our clients to ensure that we can provide them with the best legal representation and advice possible.
+With several decades of experience across different aspects of law, including immigration, we believe that we are in a unique position to offer our clients the best advice available on managing and processing UK visa applications.